 The Definitive Guide

-This is a complete guide to EDI (Electronic Data Interchange) in 2021.
+This is a complete guide to EDI (Electronic Data Interchange)

 In this in-depth guide you’ll learn:

 - How EDI works

 So if you’re ready to go “all in” with EDI, this guide is for you.

 Let’s dive right in.

 History of EDI